charlesdebarros/Rock-Paper-Scissors-Lizard-Spock/README.md

 To run the application run `shotgun` from terminal and then open `localhost:9393` in your web browser.

-Note: At the moment, the computer will always choose 'spoke' as its playing option.
+Note: At the moment, the computer will always choose 'Spock' as its playing option.
 The feature to permit the computer to choose random options will be added in the future.